School and adolescent immunisations

 As part of the National Immunisation Program (NIP), school students in Year 7 & 10 receive free vaccinations.

 Adolescents (up to 19 years or 25 years for HPV) who are not attending secondary school are also eligible for these vaccinations.
-If you have missed any of these vaccines, you can book online
+If you have missed any of these vaccines, you can attend our catch up immunisation session.

 You may also wish to visit your GP.